-WDF*IDF is a formula that SEO strategists use to determine if a page’s content uses a meaningful range of relevant terms without neglecting the primary keyword or using the primary keyword too often.
+SEO strategists employ the WDF*IDF formula to determine if a page’s content includes a meaningful range of relevant terms without neglecting or overusing the primary keyword.

-Running a WDF*IDF analysis can provide insight into what semantically related keywords appear in competing content for that topic.
-Essentially, it gives you clues about which words you can add to your content to improve how Google evaluates its relevance to a given search query.
+Running a WDF*IDF analysis provides insight into which semantically related keywords appear in competing content.
+Essentially, it highlights the words you should add to your content to improve how Google evaluates its relevance.

 File Names & Alt Tags

 An alt tag is an HTML attribute applied to image tags to provide a text alternative for screen readers and search engines.
 Since search engines can’t “see” visual content, they try to decode it by reading file names and alt tags.
 Plus, optimizing your images increases the likelihood they’ll rank in image searches, which is especially beneficial for product pages.

 Make file names and alt tags accurately descriptive and include secondary keywords in both.
 Use dashes to delineate between words in file names.
 Alt tags don’t require any special delineation.

 <img src="SEO-best-practices-checklist.jpg" alt="The Complete 2024 SEO Checklist.
 How To Implement SEO">

 The filename, “SEO-best-practices-checklist,” is descriptive and contains a secondary keyword for this page.
 The alt tag, “The Complete 2024 SEO Strategy Checklist.
 How To Implement SEO,” is descriptive, contains a different keyword, and doesn’t use special characters.